 60-page full colour building manual and 10 sheets of 50x70cm plan sets

-Two cradles, one for when building and a clear acetate display cradle for the competed model
+Two cradles, one for when building and a clear acetate display cradle for the completed model

 Very detailed scale 18′ Cutter mini-kit